 Mirrors: All cars must have at least one interior mirror.
 Cars with OE-type interior mirrors must also have a driver's-side exterior mirror.
 Passenger's-side exterior mirrors are optional.
 Cars with panoramic or "Wink" style interior mirrors don't need exterior mirrors, but can use them if they like - we highly recommend this.
+Mirrors to be laminated no shatter type or have a thin plastic film placed on them to minimize shatter in an impact

 Glass, Headlights, and Taillights: Headlights, taillights, and side-marker lights must be removed or taped over.
-Special condition will apply for continuous 24-hour races, as headlights must be in working condition (low beam only) - see below.
+Special condition will apply for day/night events, as headlights must be in working condition (low beam only) - see below.